 The chief British representative here, Jeremy Greenstock, said coalition forces face a ``rough winter'' of attacks, The Times of London newspaper said in Wednesday's edition.

 Greenstock, Britain's former ambassador to the United Nations, also said it would be difficult to defeat the insurgents without the sort of heavy-handed measures that would further alienate the Iraqi people, the newspaper said.

 Okamoto, the Japanese adviser, was visiting Iraq in preparation for the deployment of Japanese troops.
 The Japanese plan to send a 150-member advance contingent to southern Iraq by the end of the year and 550 soldiers early next year to provide water, medical care and other services.

 The Japanese are expected to be deployed in a quiet sector of southern Iraq along the Euphrates River near Samawah.

 Escalating attacks against coalition forces and threats of terrorist attacks have prompted three coalition members _ Spain, the Netherlands and Bulgaria _ to withdraw diplomatic personnel from Baghdad, although none of the U.S. partners has moved to reduce military personnel here.

 Concern over security mounted after a series of attacks around the start of the Islamic holy month of Ramadan, which began here Oct.
-27. In attacks this month, insurgents have rocketed the Al-Rasheed Hotel, fired mortars at the coalition headquarters compound in Baghdad and shot down a U.S. Army Chinook helicopter, killing 15 U.S. troops and injuring 21.
+27. In attacks this month, insurgents have rocketed the Al-Rasheed Hotel, fired mortars at the coalition headquarters compound in Baghdad and shot down the U.S. Army Chinook helicopter.
+Twenty-one soldiers aboard that helicopter also were wounded.

 Iraqi politicians have suggested establishing a new paramilitary force with broad intelligence-gathering and arrest powers to help coalition troops combat the insurgents.